-Probationary employees with more than 90 days of service shall be laid off first.
-Thereafter, the least senior employee in the affected job classification shall be laid off first, provided the ability, qualifications to perform the required work, and the employee's job performance are equal among the other employees in the job in the department.
-"Seniority" shall mean, for purposes of this Section, the employee's continuous service in the bargaining unit.
+Provisional and probationary employees with less than ninety (90) days of service shall be terminated prior to any other employees being laid off.
+Probationary employees with more than ninety (90) days of service shall be laid off first.
+Thereafter, the least senior career service employee in the affected job classification shall be laid off first, provided the ability, qualification to perform the required work, and the employee's job performance are relatively equal among the other employees in the job.
+"Seniority" shall mean, for purposes of this Section, the employee's service in the job title (time-in-title) City-wide.